Nu-invariants of extra-twisted connected sums

-Though compact Riemannian manifolds with holonomy~$G_2$, also known as compact manifolds with a torsion-free $G_2$-structure, have been constructed more than~25 years ago, we still do not know very much about them.
-On one hand, only a few obstructions against $G_2$-metrics on a given compact $7$-manifold are known (see Joyce~\cite[\S10.2]{Joyce}).
+Though compact Riemannian manifolds with holonomy~$G_2$---or equivalently compact mani\-folds with a torsion-free $G_2$-structure---were first constructed more than~25 years ago, many of their features remain mysterious.
+On the one hand, only a few obstructions against $G_2$-metrics on a given compact $7$-manifold are known (see Joyce~\cite[\S10.2]{Joyce}).
 On the other hand, our current supply of examples is much smaller than allowed by these obstructions.
-It is therefore still interesting to explore new invariants of $G_2$-manifolds in the hope to discover new obstructions, and to find new examples on which these invariants can be tested.
+It therefore remains interesting to explore new invariants of $G_2$-manifolds in the hope to discover new obstructions, and to find new examples on which these invariants can be tested.

-The extended $\nu$-invariant was introduced in~\cite{CGN} to exhibit 2-connected 7-manifolds with a disconnected moduli space of $G_2$-metrics.
-In the present paper, we apply it to a larger class of examples to find the first examples of $G_2$-manifolds whose $G_2$-bordism class can be shown to be nontrivial.
-We compute the $\eta$-invariants that appear in the definition of the extended $\nu$-invariant using gluing formulas as well as variation and adiabatic limit formulas for manifolds with boundary.
+The extended \nuinvt was introduced in~\cite{CGN} to exhibit 2-connected 7-manifolds with a disconnected moduli space of $G_2$-metrics.
+In the present paper, we apply it to a larger class of examples to exhibit a wider range of values of this invariant (and in particular the first examples of $G_2$-manifolds whose $G_2$-bordism class can be shown to be nontrivial).
+We determine the extended \nuinvt by computing the \etainvts that appear in its definition~\eqref{eq:nubar}.
 The details may be of interest to index theorists because in contrast to~\cite{CGN}, we cannot rely on spectral symmetry here.